What is Tendonitis?

 In order to get relief from the pain, corticosteroid injections might be prescribed by the physician.
 Taking over-the-counter anti-inflammatory drugs or using topical anti-inflammatory gels can also reduce the pain to a certain extent.

-Rather than relying on medications, it is better to take Tendonitis Physical Therapy treatments from our Manhattan, Astoria, Upper East Side, and Wall Street, NYC offices.
-Our professional physical Therapists at New York City, Wall Street, Astoria, and Upper East Side will provide you individualized tendonitis physical therapy treatments which best suits your health condition which may include range-of-motion exercises and splinting (thumb, forearm, bands).
+Rather than relying on medications, it is better to take Tendonitis Physical Therapy treatments from our NYC, Manhattan, Wall Street and Astoria, Queen offices.
+Our professional physical Therapists at New York City, Wall Street and Astoria, Queens will provide you individualized tendonitis physical therapy treatments which best suits your health condition which may include range-of-motion exercises and splinting (thumb, forearm, bands).